defenseunicorns/uds-cli/docs/runner.md

       - task: install-deps
 ```

-In this example, the name of the task is "all-the-tasks", and it is composed multiple sub-tasks to run.
+In this example, the name of the task is "all-the-tasks", and it is composed of multiple sub-tasks to run.
 These sub-tasks
 would also be defined in the list of `tasks`:

 ```yaml